rackerlabs/support-how-to/content/rackspace-email/rackspace-webmail-chat-faq.md

 #### Can I chat with Skype for Business users?

 Currently it is not possible to chat with Skype for Business users.
-Please [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").

 #### Can I use Rackspace Webmail Chat with third-party IM clients?